-1 tablespoon oil
+1 ½ tablespoons olive oil

-1 cup frozen peas
+½ cup peas

-3 tablespoons soy sauce
+1 ½ - 2 tablespoons soy sauce

-Add an extra tablespoon of oil and add bacon.
-Sauté one minute or until just tender.
-Add shallots and frozen peas, toss until warmed through.
-Add rice.
-Stir fry for around 5 minutes or until rice is heated through.
-Toss through leftover pork and sliced egg.
-Add soy sauce and stir through.
+Add an extra tablespoon of oil to the pan and cook diced bacon.
+Sauté for a few minutes or until just tender.
+Add finely sliced spring onions and peas and corn kernels and toss until warmed through.
+Add cooked rice.
+Stir fry for around 5-10 minutes or until rice is heated through.
+Add chopped egg and toss through to warm.
+Add soy sauce and stir through until thoroughly mixed.
 Serve.

 Life for us has been all about survival on a shoestring budget.
 I cook from scratch and don't buy prepackaged mixes of anything.
 I've learnt how to live on very basic (and cheap) staples.
 I've raised happy and healthy kids and I believe that good food is central to a good life!